Devangdaksh/My-All-Web-Site-Project/Readme.md

 # 🌐 My All Web Site Project

 A collection of modern, responsive web tools and generators built with **HTML**, **CSS**, and **JavaScript**.
-Includes time management apps and QR/BAR code generators.
+Includes time management apps, QR/BAR code generators, and a weather forecast app.

 ---